Ice hockey at the 1984 Winter Olympics

 The men's ice hockey tournament at the 1984 Winter Olympics in Sarajevo, Yugoslavia, was the 15th Olympic Championship.
 The Soviet Union won its sixth gold medal.
 Games were held mostly in the arena portion of the Olympic Hall Zetra, with some played in the arena portion of the Skenderija Olympic Hall.

 The IIHF did not run a championship in Olympic years at this time.
-Nations that did not participate in the Sarejevo Olympics were invited to compete in the Thayer Tutt Trophy.
+Nations that did not participate in the Sarajevo Olympics were invited to compete in the Thayer Tutt Trophy.